11 Essential Passport Facts for Traveling in 2023

 5. Check your passport to see when it expires.

-6. Your travel destination may have a requirement of your passport being valid for up to six months after your expected departure from their country.
+6. Your travel destination may have a requirement of your passport is valid for up to six months after your expected departure from their country.

-7. Passports are now taking up to 18 weeks to be processed and returned to you.
+7. Passports are now taking up to 1 1weeks to be processed and returned to you.